3DStreet/3dstreet/CONTRIBUTING.md

 ## License for contributed works
 3DStreet license information can be found here: [LICENSE](https://github.com/3DStreet/3dstreet/blob/main/LICENSE)

-We follow the GitHub terms of service for assigning your code the same license of this repository.
+We follow the GitHub terms of service for assigning your contributed code the same license as this repository.
 Those terms are pasted here for convenience, [here is a direct link to GitHub's terms](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license
 ).

 > Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supersede.